TeamTigers/coronainfobd/README.md

 ## Contributor :nerd_face:

 Contributors who have worked/ working hard to keep this application up to date are -

 - [Shunjid Rahman Showrov](https://www.facebook.com/shunjid)
 - [Shah Fahad Hossen](https://www.facebook.com/shahfahad.hossain)
 - [Jinnatul Islam Morol](https://www.facebook.com/mdjinnatul.islam)
 - [Zubayer Himel](https://www.facebook.com/zubayerhimel0)

 ## License and copyright

 © TeamTigers Licensed under the [GPL License](LICENSE)

-### If you happen to like our work please give a star :star: on the repository.
+### If you happen to like our work please give a star :star: on the repository